apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/pseudo-cluster.md

 chmod 600 ~/.ssh/authorized_keys
 ```

-> **_Notice:_** After the configuration is complete, you can run the command `ssh localhost` to test if it work or not, if you can login with ssh without password.
+> **_Notice:_** After the configuration is complete, you can run the command `ssh localhost` to test works or not.
+If you can login with ssh without password stands for successful.

 ### Start ZooKeeper

-Go to the ZooKeeper installation directory, copy configure file `zoo_sample.cfg` to `conf/zoo.cfg`, and change value of dataDir in `conf/zoo.cfg` to `dataDir=./tmp/zookeeper`
+Go to the ZooKeeper installation directory, copy configure file `zoo_sample.cfg` to `conf/zoo.cfg`, and change value of dataDir in `conf/zoo.cfg` to `dataDir=./tmp/zookeeper`.

 ```shell
 # Start ZooKeeper